nicholasjackson/demo-dagger-vault/README.md

 - [x] Create a Vault server
 - [x] Create a Kubernetes server
-- [x] Configure Kubernetes Auth in Vault
+- [x] Configure Kubernetes secrets engine in Vault
 - [x] Create Roles to access Kubernetes
 - [x] Create a Simple module to access Vault Secrets from Dagger
 - [ ] Create a Dagger config to build an application and deploy to Kubernetes